 The Amazon Research & Conservation Collaborative (ARCC)

-A Message to Aspiring Conservationists
+A Short Message to Aspiring Conservationists

 There’s a common misconception that contributing to conservation requires a scientific career or formal policy work.
 But some of the most powerful forms of impact come from choosing not to conform to business-as-usual.
 Rejecting wasteful norms, participating in community restoration projects, supporting science-based policy, or donating to organizations making a real difference—these are all acts of conservation.
 Showing up, speaking out, and aligning your values with your actions often matters more than we’re taught to believe.